InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/administration/important-secrets.rst

-Before reading further it's worth understanding the documentation for GitHub's **organisational**, **environment** and **repository** secrets, which can be found in their `encrypted-secrets`_ guide.
+Before reading further it's worth understanding the documentation for GitHub's **organisational**, **environment** and **repository** secrets, which can be found in their `encrypted secrets`_ guide.

 ******
 GitHub